kommhoerauf/rpi-sec-cam/README.md

 ![Finished Raspberry Pi LTE securiy camera in a wood box](pictures/finished.png?raw=true "RPI LTE security camera")

 What you will need :
-* A Raspberry Pi single board computer (or other comparable SBCs, for this project I am using a Raspberry Pi Zero W)
+* A Raspberry Pi single board computer (or other comparable SBCs, for this project I am using a Raspberry Pi Zero W) ~ 20€ (if you get a good deal nowadays)
-* A micro SD card (which we use to install Raspbian (Debian 11) 32 bit OS, I have gone with 32GB to have some space for media files)
+* A micro SD card (which we use to install Raspbian (Debian 11) 32 bit OS, I have gone with 32GB to have some space for media files) ~ 10€
-* A micro USB cable to provide power to our SBC (I chose a 1A USB wall charger)
+* A micro USB cable to provide power to our SBC (I chose a 1A USB wall charger) ~ 10€
-* A LTE modem compatible with your SBC (for this project I have chosen the SIM7600X-4G-HAT (would also have been possible to choose the specific variant for the Pi Zero (SIM7600G-H)))
+* A LTE modem compatible with your SBC (for this project I have chosen the SIM7600X-4G-HAT (would also have been possible to choose the specific variant for the Pi Zero (SIM7600G-H))) ~ 90€
-* A USB cable to connect the LTE Modem to our SBC (Had to use this as I was not being able to get the LTE connection working without it, only got GSM working with IO pins)
+* A USB cable to connect the LTE Modem to our SBC (Had to use this as I was not being able to get the LTE connection working without it, only got GSM working with IO pins) ~ 0€, its included for the SIM7600X, but depending on your container for the camera you might need angled connectors (as I did)
-* A SIM card to be used with the LTE modem (I have chosen to go the cheapest german mobile phone provider plan (~200 MB free per month but getting ads))
+* A SIM card to be used with the LTE modem (I have chosen to go the cheapest german mobile phone provider plan (~200 MB free per month but getting ads)) ~ 0€ (depending on your mobile network provider you have monthly costs)
-* A Raspberry Pi camera (I used the Raspberry Pi Zero camera without IR filter)
+* A Raspberry Pi camera (I used the Raspberry Pi Zero camera without IR filter) ~ 10€
-* A container for everything (I chose a small and tightly fitting wood box for this)
+* A container for everything (I chose a small and tightly fitting wood box for this) ~ 5€

 Software we will make use of :
 * motioneye (used to operate our security camera) - https://github.com/motioneye-project/motioneye